cinchy-co/Documentation/data-syncs/supported-data-sync-sources/README.md

 ### Binary file

-A binary file is a computer file that is **not a text file**, and whose content is in a binary format consisting of a series of sequential bytes, each of which is eight bits in length.
+A binary file is a computer file that's **not a text file**, and whose content is in a binary format consisting of a series of sequential bytes, each of which is eight bits in length.

 You can use binary files from a **Local upload, Amazon S3, or Azure Blob Storage** in your data syncs.